Reed-CompBio/Graphery/RFCs/guidelines.md

 ## Document Naming Convention

-The name of each document should be in English and  in lower case.
+The name of each document should also follow the naming convention for variables in Python.
+That is, the name should be in lower case and each word is separated by `_`.
 The names should be the clear, concise and impart the subject of that document.
-For example, the name of a document about websocket API can be `websocket api.md`.
+For example, the name of a document about websocket API can be `websocket_api.md`.

 ## Document Writing

-Every document must be in `markdown` format and have one and only one H1 header which should be the same as the document file name except the restriction on caps.
-For example, the file name of this document is `guidelines.md`, so the H1 header is `Guidelines`.
+Every document must be in `markdown` format and have one and only one H1 header which should be the same as the document file name except it should be in plain English.
+For example, the file name of this document is `user_table.md`, so the H1 header is `User Table`.

 Every document should concern one and only one topic.
 The subheaders should be in order.
 That is, a H3 header cannot be created without a H2 header as its parent.

 There are no restrictions on the internal structure of each document.

 There can be some places where authors would like to define some environment variables so that the values can be customized later.
 In this case, the environment variable should be indicated by a string enclosed in a code block (i.e. ``) which starts with a dollar sign ($) and the name of the variable matching the naming convention for constant variables.
 For example, a user should be removed if they have been unverified for some amount of time after the registration.
 The amount of time can be a environment variable `$UNVERIFIED_USER_REMOVE_AFTER`.
-All the environment variables should be compiled into the `env list.md` file in the corresponding category folder by the creator.
+All the environment variables should be compiled into the `env_list.md` file in the corresponding category folder by the creator.

 ## Committing and Pushing